The Darcy-Weisbach equation can be used to calculate the pressure or head loss due to friction in ducts, pipes or tubes

 Online Pressure Loss Calculator

-The calculator below, which is based on formula (1), can be used to calculate the pressure loss in a duct, pipe or tube if velocity is known.
+The calculator below, which is based on formula (1), can be used to calculate the pressure loss in a duct, pipe or tube if the velocity of the fluid is known.
 The default values are for air flow 20oC, 1.2 kg/m3 and 6 m/s.
 The friction coefficient can be calculated with the Colebrook equation.

-This calculator can be used if the volume flow is known
+The calculator below can be used if the volume flow is known

 Alternatively, the Darcy-Weisbach equation (1) can also express the head loss as